deltaDNA/android-sdk/README.md

 ```java
 DDNA.instance().setRegistrationId("your_id");
 ```
-You may however also make use of the [deltadna-sdk-notifications](library-notifications) addon which requires less work on your side for refreshing the GCM id/token.
+You may however also make use of the [deltadna-sdk-notifications](library-notifications) addon which requires less work on your side for refreshing the registration id/token.

 If you would like to unregister the client from receiving push notifications then you should call
 ```Java